Minet History, Family Crest & Coats of Arms

-Important Dates for the Minet family
+Early History of the Minet family

 This web page shows only a small excerpt of our Minet research.
 Another 156 words (11 lines of text) covering the years 1191, 1201, 1510, 1600, 1043, 1401, 1534, 1455 and 1487 are included under the topic Early Minet History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Mignot, Minot, Miniot, Minnot, Minnitt, Minett, Minitt, Minet, Mignott, Mynett, Minette, Minnett, Minard, Minaud, Miniot, Miniott, Mynott, Mynot, Minott, Minot and many more.

 Early Notables of the Minet family (pre 1700)